ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

   What are the bizarre items in the front left  of the frame?

-For subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/).

 Degas' masterpiece centers on a glass of absinthe that is as full as the moment is empty.
 He chose a dangerous liquor that was eventually made illegal, he surrounds it with palpable depression and visual effects that map to the effects of drinking too much.

+For subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/).

 Notes:
-1. The cafe pictured La Nouvelle Athnes, in Place Pigalle, was one frequented by modern artists and intellectual bohemians.
+1. The cafe pictured, La Nouvelle Athnes in Place Pigalle, was one frequented by modern artists and intellectual bohemians.
 Place Pigalle has long been considered to be a red light district.

 2. Various factors may contribute to a hangover.
 For example:
     --	Alcohol causes your body to produce more urine.
 In turn, urinating more than usual can lead to dehydration often indicated by thirst, dizziness and lightheadedness.